GoSXiang/Malaria_Detection/README.md

 All the models are looking at the right regions in the prediction of parasitized class, be it the entire / part of the infected area or the nearby enclosure.
 Also, the models emphasizes on the whole or large parts of the perimeter or the interior region in the prediction of unparasitized class, which could suggest that the models are 'checking' the cell for the absence of purple patches in the process of prediction.
 This seems consistent with what humans do, which is to scan through the images to decide whether the cells are parasitized or not.

 The point here is that good models with accurate prediction can perceive images differently.
 However, caution should be exercised when deploying such models since there might be times where the model might be looking at the wrong parts to coincidentally predict the correct class.
-With such explanation tools, it is hoped that we can one day demystify the doubts or misconceptions about the AI models.
+With such explanation tools together with domain expertise, it is hoped that we can one day demystify the doubts or misconceptions about the AI models.